 （Billion Yen; rounded to the nearest 100 million yen）

-In the energy transportation business, the Group will strive to secure stable profit under mid- and long-term contracts with respect to LNG carriers, large crude oil tankers (VLCCs), LPG carriers, and thermal coal carriers.
+In the Energy Resource Transport Segment, the Group will continue efforts to secure stable profit as it expects to ensure smooth business operations, supported by mid- and long-term contracts, with respect to LNG carriers, thermal coal carriers, large crude oil tankers (VLCCs), LPG carriers, drillships, and FPSO (Floating Production, Storage and Offloading systems).

 All of "K" LINE Group members are vigilantly dedicated to the accomplishment of our goals with one voice, and we appreciate your continued support and encouragement.